 If you use Microsoft Word, PowerPoint or other similar programs, please use the substitute font families listed here.

 Using type thoughtfully is crucial to making our designs look professional.
+When using these typefaces, make sure to always take the time to set text to optical tracking and to manually adjust the kerning when needed.
+These details make us look professional and greatly improve the readability of our type.
 Follow these tips to make sure our typography is consistent.

 Line spacing, called leading, is critical to setting professional-looking type that's easy to read.
 Leading should be set tight, but not too tight.
 With our typefaces, text generally looks best with leading set slightly looser than the default.

 21 pt. type/31 pt. leading

 A good rule of thumb is to start with leading that's two points higher than the point size of the text.
 This won't always be right, but leading can be adjusted most easily from there.